 GALLERY HOURS & VISITOR INFORMATION FOR COVID-19 GUIDELINES

 This exhibition will be held in the Second Floor Gallery of the Evanston Art Center (EAC).
-All visitors are required to wear face masks.
-Please adhere to 6' social distancing requirements when in the gallery space.
+Masks are optional but strongly recommended for students, visitors, and staff.

 HOW TO PURCHASE ARTWORK

-If you are interested in purchasing artwork on display, please contact Cara Feeney, Director of Exhibitions, at email@example.com or (847) 475-5300 x 107.
+Artwork sale proceeds benefit both the artist and the Evanston Art Center.
+If you are interested in purchasing artwork on display, please contact Audrey Avril, Manager of Exhibitions, at [email protected] or (847) 475-5300 x 107.